 How much money can you make reselling tickets?
 That number may surprise you.
-Reselling tickets for profit is a great side hustle to make money.
+Reselling tickets for profit is a great side hustle idea to make money.

 Making money online, and making it quickly is something that’s gaining more and more traction.
 People are seeing all the opportunities of making money online and are looking to get started as well.
 There are hundreds of ways to make money online, but being successful means picking one method and sticking to it.